The Complete Guide to CPG Unit Economics

 - DTC and e-commerce: Higher revenue per unit (no distributor or retailer margin), but higher fulfillment costs and customer acquisition costs.
 DTC contribution margins are often attractive on paper but erode quickly when you factor in shipping and CAC.

 - Amazon: Strong reach but Amazon's referral fees, FBA costs, and advertising spend can take 35 to 45 percent of the selling price.
-Run the unit economics carefully before committing.
+Run the unit economics carefully before committing to this channel.

 Using Unit Economics for Fundraising